Satyanandana/Node-Js-Merge-Json/Readme.txt

 $ node application.js -i input.json -o -
 ...would write the resulting object to stdout instead of a file.

+run

+npm install

+in the project root to download npm dependencies.

 tests :